Methods

 The backend bike parking management platform is designed to assist municipalities in the Netherlands with analyzing and monitoring data related to bike parking facilities.
 By leveraging data insights, municipalities can improve urban mobility and enhance the cycling experience for residents.

 The platform provides tools to track usage patterns, optimize resource allocation, and ensure efficient management of parking infrastructure.
 This approach simplifies complex data analysis, enabling thorough monitoring and optimization of parking resources.
+Check assigned progress on the tasklist to ensure efficient oversight and maintain control over bike parking management.
+Monitoring updates and completed tasks allows for streamlined operations and effective decision-making to dominate the management process.

+When a problem is spotted from the Scan Car, the platform or manager should not just log the issue, but actively assign new corrective tasks to the removal company.
+This ensures accountability, faster resolution, and a smoother citizen's experience.
 Simulate tests using the UDES Model to evaluate and identify optimal solution locations with precision and efficiency.
 This approach leverages data-driven insights to analyze potential outcomes and select the most effective locations for implementation.

 BACKGROUND